bahlo/arne.me/content/blog/jj-in-practice.md

 There's no branches, other than `main`.
 You _can_ create branches, which are called _bookmarks_ in `jj`, but you don't _need_ to.
-Instead, you work mostly with revisions[^1].
+Instead, you work mostly with changes[^1].

-The terminal above shows the revision `w` (you can use the first letter to reference revisions, on your terminal it'll be highlighted as well) as a parent to `x`, `t`, `y` and `q`.
+The terminal above shows the change `w` (you can use the first letter to reference changes, on your terminal it'll be highlighted as well) as a parent to `x`, `t`, `y` and `q`.
 All these child-revisions don't have a branch/bookmark, but they don't need one.
 You can see what's in-flight at this repository better than with any `git` repo,